zapacher/guess-game/README.md

 - `winAmount` - double

 ### Enum Messages
+- Enums are as String in plain text
 - `TIMEOUT` - no bets for some period
 - `BAD_REQUEST` - not valid request
 - `BETS_LIMIT` - this round already stacked a bet